diego-lazaro/Home_Sales/README.md

 * Verify that the temporary table is uncached using PySpark

 # Conclusion
 The runtime for the cached data took less time to run than the parquet data.
-Both the parquett and the cached data took less time to run than th uncached data.
+Both the parquett and the cached data took less time to run than the uncached data.
 Overall, a cached data should be used to for a larger dataset because it was the fastest which will save time.